Join me on a day tour of one of the remotest areas of Iceland - the scenic Strandir.

 Norðurfjörður at Strandir

-Here you will find another small settlement and even a small supermarket, Kaupfélag Steingrímsfjarðar, a gas pump, banking, a café, and sleeping accommodation.
+Here you will find another small settlement, a small supermarket, Kaupfélag Steingrímsfjarðar, a gas pump, banking, a café, and sleeping accommodation.

 Norðurfjörður at Strandir

-The story goes that Bishop Guðmundur góði- the Good - remember him from my travel-blog of Gvendarlaug by Hotel Laugarhóll - had sat in a hole in this pillar of rock while he blessed the screes Urðir in Urðartindur and drove monsters away.
-From there on the hole was called Biskupssæti - the seat of the bishop.
+The story goes that Bishop Guðmundur góði- the Good - remember him from my travel blog of Gvendarlaug by Hotel Laugarhóll - had sat in a hole in this pillar of rock while he blessed the screes Urðir in Urðartindur and drove monsters away.

-Many an accident had taken place by the screes before he blessed them.
-I don't have a photo of Stórukleifarstapi, but I add a photo I took while visiting Norðurfjörður.
+Many an accident had occurred on the screes before he blessed them.
+I don't have a photo of Stórukleifarstapi, but I added a photo I took while visiting Norðurfjörður.

-This is the only photo I have got of Mt.
+This is the only photo I have of Mt.
 Reykjaneshyrna

-From here you will see Mt.
-Reykjaneshyrna (316 m), which is a prominent mountain at Strandir.
+From here, you will see Mt.
+Reykjaneshyrna (316 m), which is a prominent mountain in Strandir.

 Krossneslaug